nascjoao/blog/_posts/2020-10-24-welcome-to-my-first-post.markdown

 ##### 🇺🇸 English &nbsp; [🇧🇷 Portuguese](#-português)

 I've been searching for a nice place to publish my ideas and create some content about something.
-In fact, I was convinced to write my articles on my personal account on [Medium][Medium] and everything should be fine.
+In fact, I was convinced to write my articles on my personal account on [Medium][Medium]{:target="_blank"} and everything should be fine.
 It was when I realized that Medium now has paywalls and limits how many articles you can read per month with the free plan.
 Ok, it goes against what I believe to be the potential way to Medium go but, I won't judge its business plans.

 **Well, here's the options I had:**